-Officer Life Insurance - The Company and certain other subsidiary officers, including the Named Executive Officers, are provided with life insurance coverage of \$1 million in the event they suffer accidental death while traveling on Company business.
+Officer Life Insurance - Corporate officers and certain other subsidiary officers, including the Named Executive Officers, are provided with life insurance coverage of \$1 million in the event they suffer accidental death while traveling on Company business.

-Post-Employment Supplemental Medical Policy ("Executive Medical Policy") - The Company provides the Named Executive Officers and their eligible dependents with lifetime health coverage under the Company's Executive Medical Policy following their termination of employment after age 55 with 10 years of service.
+Post-Employment Supplemental Medical Policy ("Executive Medical Policy") - Corporate officers and certain other subsidiary officers and their eligible dependents have lifetime health coverage under the Company's Executive Medical Policy following their termination of employment after age 55 with 10 years of service.
 The health coverage is provided through a fully insured third-party provided health plan.
-Eligible retired officers from age 55 to 60 pay a premium to the Company, historically equivalent to the then current COBRA rate.
+Eligible retired officers from age 55 to 60 pay a premium to the Company, historically equivalent to the then current COBRA rate applicable to qualifying former employees.
 From age 60 to 65, a retired officer is required to reimburse the Company an amount equivalent to the premium paid for health coverage by active officers of the Company.
-For retired officers age 65 and over, nominal premiums are charged by the Company for continued retiree coverage.
+For retired officers age 65 and over, reduced premiums are charged by the Company for continued retiree coverage.